 The Applegate Partnership & Watershed Council is a community-based non-profit organization whose mission is “to promote ecosystem health across the Applegate watershed through stewardship, education and restoration carried out in partnership with landowners, agencies and other interested parties while contributing to local economic and community well-being.”

-Our Staff is made up two part-time contracted professionals.
+Our Staff is made up three natural resources professionals.

-Our Board of Directors is made up of 9 highly dedicated Applegate Valley residents and a professional that works in the Applegate Valley.
+Our Board of Directors is made up of nine highly dedicated Applegate Valley residents and a professional that works in the Applegate Valley.
 Our Board volunteers hundreds of hours every year.

 We are currently seeking additional board members.
 If you would like to support us by helping with our work, then do not hesitate to contact us.
 A helping hand is always greatly appreciated!